SKaplanOfficial/Raycast-PromptLab/README.md

 #### URL Placeholders

-You can instruct File AI to extract text from any webpage by using the {{URL}} placeholder.
+You can instruct PromptLab to extract text from any webpage by using the {{URL}} placeholder.
 For example, `{{http://68k.news}}` would be replaced with the visible text of the 68k News homepage.
 You can use this to interface between files, data, webpages, and APIs.

 #### API Data Placeholders
 | Placeholder | Replaced With |